ganiulis/personal-notes/00_Software_Development/00_Tools_for_Development/00_Zsh/00_Minimal_Setup.md

-# Summary
+# Minimal Setup for Zsh

 This is a manual to set up a lightweight and customizable `zsh` instance for a Unix environment without resorting to `oh-my-zsh`.

 # Instructions